 Raytheon intends for the Reverse/Forward Split to treat stockholders holding Raytheon Class A or Class B common stock in street name through a nominee (such as a bank or broker) identically as stockholders whose shares are registered in their names.
-However, nominees may have different procedures and stockholders holding Raytheon Class A or Class B common stock in street name should contact their nominees to determine whether they will be affected by the Reverse/Forward Split.
+Nominees will be instructed to effect the Reverse/Forward Split for their beneficial holders.
+However, nominees may have different procedures and stockholders holding Raytheon Class A or Class B common stock in street name should contact their nominees.